cdapio/cdap/docs/developer-guide/source/operations.rst

 --------

 The **CDAP Console** is available for deploying, querying and managing the Cask Data Application Platform in all modes of CDAP except an
-`In-memory DAP <#in-memory-data-application-platform>`__.
+`In-memory CDAP <#in-memory-data-application-platform>`__.

 .. image:: _images/console/console_01_overview.png
    :width: 600px

-Here is a screen-capture of the CDAP Console running on a Distributed DAP.
+Here is a screen-capture of the CDAP Console running on a Distributed CDAP.

-Down the left sidebar, underneath the **Cask** logo, is the DAP mode identifier (in this case, *Distributed DAP*), followed by four buttons:
+Down the left sidebar, underneath the **Cask** logo, is the CDAP mode identifier (in this case, *Distributed CDAP*), followed by four buttons:
 *Application*, `Process`_, `Store`_ and `Query`_.
 These buttons gives you access to CDAP Console facilities for managing each of these CDAP elements.

 In the far upper-right are two buttons: the `Metrics <#metrics-explorer>`__ and